-The key to making a coating dry faster is to make the solvent evaporate quicker.
-When the solvent (water) evaporates from the coating, the paint dries.
-To increase the evaporation rate, you must increase the heat around the coating.
-You can do this using a hairdyer.
+To speed up latex dry time increase the evaporation rate so the solvent (water) evaporates faster from the coating.
+To increase the evaporation rate, increase the heat around the coating using a hairdryer.

 - Turn on your hairdryer and move it over the coating.

-- Don’t let the dryer come in contact with the surface.
+- Don’t let the hairdryer touch the surface.
 Just keep it a few inches from the surface and hover it across the coating repeatedly.

 - Turn off your hairdryer and let the coating dry naturally (important!)